Sukhleenbhambra/Sukhleenbhambra.github.io/_posts/2023-07-04-second-day.md

 ## THE SECOND DAY AT RYAZ

-Well ,today I gained some knowlegde regarding a new language called HTML
+Well, today I gained some knowledge regarding a new language called HTML.

-HTML-_ HYPER TEXT MARKUP LANGUAGE_
+HTML- _ HYPERTEXT MARKUP LANGUAGE_

 I was able to grasp the concepts of HTML elements as given below:

-    THE BODY
+   1. **THE BODY**

 It is one of the key elements we use to build a web page.

-    HTML STRUCTURE
+   2. **HTML STRUCTURE**

-It is organised as a collection of family tree relationships.
+It is organized as a collection of family tree relationships.

-    HEADINGS
+   3. **HEADINGS**

-There are total six different heading elements where h1 is the main heading wheras others are called sub headings.
+There is a total of six different heading elements where h1 is the main heading whereas others are called subheadings.

-4.DIVISION
+4. **DIVISION**

-It is a container that divides pages into sections.it is great for grouping elements.
+It is a container that divides pages into sections.it is excellent for grouping elements.

-5.ATTRIBUTES
+5. **ATTRIBUTES**

-Content added to opening tag of an element and can be used in different ways.COMMENLY USED IS id
+Content is added to opening tag of an element and can be used in different ways.COMMONLY USED IS id

-    DISPLAYING TEXT and STYLING TEXT
+6. **DISPLAYING TEXT and STYLING TEXT**

-p is for paragraph and contain block of plain text wheras span is udes to target specific piece of context wheras we use em for emphasing text in ( italics) and strong in ( Bold) for important text.
+p is for paragraph and contain a block of plain text whereas span is used to target a specific context whereas we use em for emphasizing text in ( italics) and strong in ( Bold) for important text.

-7.UNORDERED AND ORDERED LISTS
+7. **UNORDERED AND ORDERED LISTS**

-ul is used to create a list of items in no paticular order. wheras olis used where each list item is numbered.
+ul is used to create a list of items in no particular order. wheras olis used where each list item is numbered.

-8.IMAGES AND VIDEOS
+8.I **MAGES AND VIDEOS**

-Images allows you to add image to a web page and it is a self-closing tag. wheras in videos we use attribute src
+Images allows you to add image to a web page and it is a self-closing tag. whereas in videos we use the attribute src

 BYE SEE YOU NEXT TIME